Partha Tirumalai, Oracle – Chair (through 2023)

 Dr. Michael Klemm – CEO

 Michael obtained an M.Sc. in Computer Science in 2003 and received a Doctor of Engineering degree (Dr.-Ing.) from the Friedrich-Alexander-University Erlangen-Nuremberg, Germany, in 2008.
-Michael Klemm works in the Developer Relations Division at Intel in Germany and his areas of interest include compiler construction, design of programming languages, parallel programming, and performance analysis and tuning.
-Michael Klemm joined the OpenMP organization in 2009.
+Michael Klemm works at the HPC Center of Excellence at AMD.
+His areas of interest include compiler construction, design of programming languages, parallel programming, and performance analysis and tuning.
+Michael joined the OpenMP organization in 2009.

 Matthijs van Waveren – Marketing Coordinator